 If these instructions do not work, the garage door opener is probably a Fixed Code unit.
 Follow the programming instructions that follow for a Fixed Code garage door opener.

 Programming Universal Home Remote - Fixed Code

-For questions or help programming the Universal Home Remote System, call 1-866-572-2728 or go to www.learcar2u.com starting.
-Otherwise, the device will time out and the procedure will have to be repeated.
+For questions or help programming the Universal Home Remote System, call 1-866-572-2728 or go to www.learcar2u.com.

 Most garage door openers sold before 1996 are Fixed Code units.